Grab and Singtel launch Singapore digital bank in joint venture, to offer daily interest on savings account

 GXS has a potential market of around 3 million customers in Singapore under the Grab and Singtel ecosystem, Wong said at the launch.

-Singapore already boasts many digital-savvy banks such as DBS Group Holdings and OCBC but Grab aims to appeal to the gig workers who form the mainstay of Grab's businesses.
+Singapore already boasts many digital-savvy banks such as DBS Group Holdings and OCBC but Grab aims to appeal to "Gen Z" customers, as well as the gig workers who form the mainstay of Grab's businesses.

 Chin's Ant Group and a consortium comprising Greenland Financial Holdings and others received digital wholesale banking licences, enabling them to serve large clients such as financial institutions and corporates.